A Step-By-Step Guide On How To Move Schools Easily

 1. Decide what day will be the last at the old school

 There’s no right time to move schools, it very much depends on your circumstances.
-But generally, moving at the end of a full school year is seen as the best time by many.
+But obviously, moving at the end of a full school year is considered the best time.

 If you need to move sometime during a school year (like we did), you may want to plan the move at the end of a school term, or close to it.